hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture4.md

 We will discuss and execute some of sample visualizaitons using available data from the Primaries tweet dataset.

+An example of nested JSON in D3 [at this link](https://bl.ocks.org/stepheneb/1183998)
 ----

 NB: Take a look at the required reading: [the D3 tutorial at this link](http://alignedleft.com/tutorials), and SM's book.